Tri27sen/waste-/README.md

 Binary Classification Model: Classifies waste as either biodegradable or non-biodegradable.
 Multi-class Classification Model: Classifies waste into specific categories: glass, paper, light bulb, plastic, metal, batteries, e-waste, and clothes.
-Datasets
-The datasets used for training and evaluation of the models are available on Kaggle.
-You can download them from the following links:

 Biodegradable vs Non-biodegradable Dataset
 Waste Classification Dataset (Glass, Paper, etc.)